Islandora/documentation/docs/user-documentation/content_types.md

 To create your own custom content type from scratch, please refer to [this guide](https://www.drupal.org/docs/8/administering-drupal-8-site/managing-content-0/create-a-custom-content-type) on Drupal.org.

+Custom content types are not synced to Fedora or indexed by the triple-store by default.
+Repository managers must add them to the "Content" ('repository_content') context before their nodes are synced to Fedora and indexed by the triple-store.
+Any of the custom content type's nodes that were created before updating the context will need to have the indexing action manually triggered.

 ## Update / Create an RDF Mapping

 RDF mapping is aligning drupal fields to RDF ontology properties.
 For example the title field of a content model can be mapped to dcterms:title and/or schema:title.
 In Islandora 8, triples expressed by these mappings get synced to Fedora and indexed in the Blazegraph triplestore.
-RDF mappings are defined/stored in Drupal as a YAML file.
+RDF mappings are defined/stored in Drupal as a YAML file (to learn more about YAML, there are [several tutorials on the web](https://duckduckgo.com/?q=yaml+tutorial).
 Currently, Drupal 8 does not have a UI to create/update RDF mappings to ontologies other than Schema.org.
 This requires repository managers to update the configuration files themselves.

 The Drupal 8 Configuration Synchronization export (e.g. `http://localhost:8000/admin/config/development/configuration/single/export`) and import (e.g. `http://localhost:8000/admin/config/development/configuration/single/import`) can be used to get a copy of the mappings for editing in a text editor before being uploaded again.
 Alternatively, a repository manager can update the configuration on the server and use Features to import the edits.

 RDF mappings, like all Drupal configuration files, are written in [YAML](https://yaml.org/).
-YAML is out of scope for this documentation, but there are [several tutorials on the web](https://duckduckgo.com/?q=yaml+tutorial).

 An RDF mapping configuration file has two main areas, the mapping's metadata and the mapping itself.
 Most of the mapping's metadata should be left alone unless you are creating a brand new mapping for a new Content Type or Taxonomy Vocabulary.